sennav/joat/README.md

 target/release/joat --help
 ```

-As you see after executing this the binaries will be at `target/release/joat`.
+As you see after executing these commands the binaries will be at `target/release/joat`.
-Joat is not very useful in itself, one of the commands being considered is `joat install <joat-extension>`
+Joat is not very useful in itself, so you have to create an extension.
-which should install yaml files and templates for a extension that has specifics for a particular REST API.

 ## Creating an extension

-Right now there's only one sample extension being defined as the example implementation, it's for gitlab's API.
-Here are the steps to get an extenstion working:
+Just execute:

 ```
 # Create an yaml file with the name of your cli
-touch gitlab.yml
+joat init <name of your cli>
-# alias or symlink joat binaries to your cli name (it has to be the same name as the yaml)
+# symlink joat binaries to your cli name (it has to be the same name as the yaml)
-alias gitlab=<absolute path to joat binaries>
+ln -s target/release/joat /usr/local/bin/<name of your cli>
 # optionally define templates
 mkdir templates && touch templates/sample.j2
 ```